codewars/docs/content/curating/kata.md

 - **Fixing problems found during the review,** if privileges allow.
 - **Approving the kata**, if it fulfills all required conditions (see below).

-Users performing a review should hold to [Kata Curating Guidelines](kata-curating-guidelines).
+Users performing a review should hold to [Kata Curating Guidelines][kata-curating-guidelines].

 ## Reward for Reviewers